Mau Mau rebellion: British reaction to the uprising

-State of emergency declared (October 1952)
+The Mau Mau State of Emergency (20 October, 1952)

-On 20 October 1952, Governor Baring signed an order declaring a state of emergency.
-Early the next morning, Operation Jock Scott was launched: the British carried out a mass-arrest of Jomo Kenyatta and 180 other alleged Mau Mau leaders within Nairobi.
-Jock Scott did not decapitate the movement's leadership as hoped, since news of the impending operation was leaked.
-Thus, while the moderates on the wanted list awaited capture, the real militants, such as Dedan Kimathi and Stanley Mathenge (both later principal leaders of Mau Mau's forest armies), fled to the forests.
+On 20 October 1952, the British aimed to silence the movement by declaring a State of Emergency enacted by Governor Baring.
+Operation Jock Scott, meant Kenya's state of emergency was officially declared, the code-named assault was built to target Jomo Kenyatta, and 180 other identified leaders of Mau Mau.
+In the early morning of October 21, 1952, masses of Kenyan policemen, both white and black, arrested large groups of Mau Mau adherents, such as Paul Ngei, Fred Kubai, and Bildad Kaggia, where they were transported to the Nairobi police station.
+Jomo Kenyatta received different treatment, he was escorted from his home in the middle of the night and driven to a waiting plane stationed at the military airfield outside of Nairobi.
+He was convinced he was going to be ejected into the forest below, where he believed his body would never be recovered; instead, he soon found himself four hundred miles North of Nairobi, in a remote place called Lokitaung.

 The day after the round up, another prominent loyalist chief, Nderi, was hacked to pieces, and a series of gruesome murders against settlers were committed throughout the months that followed.
 The violent and random nature of British tactics during the months after Jock Scott served merely to alienate ordinary Kikuyu and drive many of the wavering majority into Mau Mau's arms.
 Three battalions of the King's African Rifles were recalled from Uganda, Tanganyika and Mauritius, giving the regiment five battalions in all in Kenya, a total of 3,000 native Kenyan troops.
 To placate settler opinion, one battalion of British troops, from the Lancashire Fusiliers, was also flown in from Egypt to Nairobi on the first day of Operation Jock Scott.
 In November 1952, Baring requested assistance from the MI5 Security Service.
 For the next year, the Service's A.M.
 MacDonald would reorganise the Special Branch of the Kenya Police, promote collaboration with Special Branches in adjacent territories, and oversee coordination of all intelligence activity "to secure the intelligence Government requires".

 Our sources have produced nothing to indicate that Kenyatta, or his associates in the UK, are directly involved in Mau Mau activities, or that Kenyatta is essential to Mau Mau as a leader, or that he is in a position to direct its activities.